UNIVERSITY OF FORT LAUDERDALECAREER CENTER

 Click here for details

 Faculty is responsible for the promotion of essential concepts, skills, and knowledge for the development of students as world-changing leaders.
-For these reasons, the faculty are encouraged to approach teaching, the curriculum and other activities with:
+For these reasons, the faculty is encouraged to approach teaching, the curriculum, and other activities with:

 - Advanced knowledge and application of the Word of God.